Floor Screeding Purton

 TYPES OF SCREED

-Standard Screeds - This is ideal for basic domestic usage and comprises a mixture of cement and sand.
-5 parts sand to 1 part cement is the usual mixture for standard screed.
-After laying a standard flooring screed dries out at a rate of 1mm/day.
+Standard Screeds - Frequently used in domestic projects where the mix of cement and sand is ideal for normal footfall usage.
+5 parts sand to 1 part cement is the typical mixture for standard flooring screeds.
+The standard screed dries at a rate of one millimetre thickness each day.

-Polymer Screeds - These provide an extremely high level of strength with a lower thickness.
-Manufacturer's guidelines for curing times differ across the various product ranges.
+Polymer Screeds - These provide a high level of strength with a minimal thickness.
+The drying times vary according to proprietary product guidelines.

 Screeding Quotes Purton Wiltshire